 - “palm” - “fist”;

-Put the second fingers on the third on both hands.
+Place the second fingers on the third on both hands.

 ΙΙ.
-The structure and mobility of the organs of articulation
+Structure and mobility of articulation organs

 1. The structure of the articulatory apparatus